yashkolambekar/onestop/README.md

 Thanks for reading this and also a big thanks for giving me a chance and sorry if the about page cringed you, I made it to add funny thing in the end

+Waiting for your review

+Thanking you,
+Yash Kolambekar